Nebulaevo/url-toolbox/README.md

 urlA.protocol = 'ftp:' // -> throws an error (wrong protocol)
 ```

-If given url doesn't respect protocol or host restrictions at intance creation, operation will fail with `BrokenUrlRestrictionError`
+If given url doesn't respect protocol or host restrictions at intance creation, operation will also fail with `BrokenUrlRestrictionError`

 ```js
 const restrictions = {